 Step 1: Research the Requirements for Substitutes in Your District

-Because each district in Florida has slightly different requirements for substitutes, future teachers will need to find out what educational requirements are expected of them.
-For example, Miami-Dade County requires that applicants have a minimum of 30 college credits and are at least 19 years old.
-If a student happens to be an education major completing their student teaching internship, these requirements are enough.
-If the student is not working on their internship, they will need to complete a two-day course called Temporary Instructor Training.
+Because each district in Florida has slightly different requirements for substitutes, future subs will need to find out what educational requirements are expected of them.
+For example, some counties require that applicants have a minimum of 30 college credits and are at least 19 years old.
+If a student happens to be an education major completing their student teaching internship, these requirements may be enough.
+If the student is not working on an internship, they may need to complete a short training course.

-In Seminole County, on the other hand, an applicant needs to be at least 18 years old and possess a high school diploma.
-If a teacher meets these requirements, they can apply for a Seminole County Substitute Certificate or a Florida Educator's Certificate and get it registered with the district.
+In other counties, an applicant needs to be only 18 years old, and possession of a high school diploma may be sufficient.
+If a person meets these requirements, they can apply for a substitute certificate and get it registered with the district.

-Some districts may offer 'non-degreed' positions as well as 'degreed' positions.
-Seminole County allows substitutes to take on assignments longer than 30 days if they have their bachelor's in the subject they will teach.
-Future teachers might choose to pursue a degree in order to qualify for all potential positions, but they should discuss their options with an advisor.
+Some districts may offer 'non-degreed' substitute positions as well as 'degreed' positions.
+Select counties allow substitutes to take on assignments longer than 30 days if they have their bachelor's degree in the subject they will teach.
+Future subs might choose to pursue a degree in order to qualify for all potential positions, but they may want to discuss their options with an advisor.

 Find schools that offer these popular programs